ibm-cloud-docs/vpc-journey/vpc-onboarding-4-provision-vpc.md

 1. If not already there, navigate to the Settings page of your new Schematics workspace where you will see a list of variables (and their default values) which were found in the Terraform code.

-2. Enter a value for the IBM Cloud API Key variable (if it exists).
+2. Enter a value for the {{site.data.keyword.Bluemix_notm}} API Key variable (if it exists).
 The API key is the credential the terraform code will run under and may we associated with a userid or a serviceid.
    ![WorkspaceVariabless](images/provision-vpc/schematics-workspace-variables.png)

    To generate an API Key, click on Manage (located in top menu bar), select IAM, and then API keys.
 When entering the value in Schematics, be sure to select the "Sensitive" checkbox.